albertdiones/coding_10min_a_day/README.md

 136. cell selection mode - activated by pressing left or right while in row selection
 137. cell selection mode - delete cell value when delete is pressed
 138. cell selection mode - edit for cell value when you type
+139. cell selection mode - backspace
-139. pagination - roll one row when pressing arrow down on the last display row
+140. pagination - roll one row when pressing arrow down on the last display row

 backup/change history

+day138 - cell selection mode - edit for cell value when you type
 ------

 baCKLOG